botatooo/nezuko-bot/README.md

 ## Project installation

-Now that you have PipEnv, run `pipenv install`
+Now that you have PipEnv, run `pipenv sync`